sandeepnallapu198/Twitter-Sentiment-Analysis---NLP/README.md

 ####  3.1.2  Stanford Twitter

-This corpus of tweets, developed by Sanford’s Natural Language processing research group, is publically available.
+This corpus of tweets, developed by Sanford’s Natural Language processing research group, is publically available [2].
 The training set is collected by querying Twitter API for happy emoticons like "`:)`" and sad emoticons like "`:(`" and labelling them positive or negative.
 The emoticons were then stripped and Re-Tweets and duplicates removed.
 It also contains around 500